This time of the year I see lots of seed starting tricks.

 The Association of Official Seed Analysts (AOSA) states:

-My Plant Vigour Test
+Plant Vigor Test

-Below you can see the vigour comparison.
+Below you can see the vigor comparison.
 These seeds were sown on the same day at the same time, and they all germinated.
 Within a few weeks the difference in growth (or lack thereof) is staggering!

-Should you NOT use the old seeds then?
+Should you use the old seeds then?

 That depends.
-Different crop varieties will have varied plant vigour, and sometimes hybrid versus OP makes a difference.
+Different crop varieties will have varied plant vigor, and sometimes hybrid versus OP makes a difference.
 I’ve been trying to grow ‘Arroz con Pollo’ peppers for a couple of seasons now without much success, but I recently found out that that specific variety of pepper grows way slower than most pepper varieties.
 After finding this info out I will try for one more season.

-However based from the above photos and depending on how the growth goes for the next month, I may not transplant those old seedlings into the garden at all.
+However, based from the above photos and depending on how the growth goes for the next month, I may not transplant those old seedlings into the garden at all.

 Those slow growing plants might not bring any harvests which means wasting valuable growing space & time.